professor0x/aws-iam-accessadvisor-permissionboundary/README.md

 ### Packaging & Deployment

-For the included Cloudformation template, set handler to (the python file name should match the handler "accessadvisor_automation.py":
+For the included CloudFormation template, set handler to (the python file name should match the handler "accessadvisor_automation.py":

     accessadvisor_automation.lambda_handler